kuchengeschmack/dotfiles/README.md

 ```
 # Clone this repository
-# Then run the environment setup script
+# Then run the setup script
-./env-setup.sh
+./setup.sh
 ```